Château de Chavaniac: History

 The Château de Chavaniac was constructed in the 14th century.

 It was partially destroyed by a fire in 1701.
 General Lafayette was born here in 1757.
 He was married in 1774 to Adrienne de Noailles.
 They had four children together: Henriette, who died at a young age, Anastasie, Georges and Virginie who lived in the castle.
 A hero of the American and French revolutions, he was rejected by the French revolutionaries when he voted against the death of King Louis XVI.
 With the fall of the monarchy, he tried to flee to the United States through the Dutch Republic.
-He was captured by Austrians and was made prisoner by Austria at the fortress of Olmutz.
+He was captured by Austrians and was made prisoner by Austria at the fortress of Olmütz.
 He was considered a traitor for not saving the life of Marie-Antoinette, an Austrian by birth, and the king.
 Lafayette returned to France in 1797.
 The château was restored to Lafayette in 1791 but sold by the French Republic when Lafayette fled the country.
 His aunt later bought the château.